AlgorithmicQin/cm-terminal-ai-infrastructure-evidence/README.md

 This package provides a filing-based, issuer-level evidence set for a descriptive analytics chart comparing operating margin and CapEx intensity across eight issuers selected for an issuer-level AI infrastructure economics comparison.
 The records are source-mapped, validation is reproducible, and the chart can be regenerated from structured data.
 This package is non-advisory.

+## What This Repo Contains

+- Latest issuer-level dataset for the current eight-company comparison.
+- Source mapping records for each metric row.
+- Fiscal year and source file reference for each issuer row.
+- Validation script for required fields, formulas, source coverage, and unit/sign conventions.
+- Chart reproduction script for the current Profit Capture vs Capital Burden SVG output.
+- Generated SVG output for the current comparison chart.

 ## Scope

 The package covers only the latest-year company-level comparison set: